iodani/iodani/README.md

 # 💫 About Me:
-I'm a Software Developer with solid knowledge in PHP, JavaScript and CSS, specialized in frameworks like Vue.js, Yii and Laravel.
-My passion for Geographic Information Systems (GIS) has led me to master tools like ArcGIS SDK JS, Google Maps JS and PostgreSQL/PostGIS.
-Self-taught by nature, I enjoy learning new technologies and creating solutions that generate real value.
-I am motivated to participate in innovative projects, where I can apply my skills and continue to grow as a professional.
+Hi!
+I'm a passionate software developer with solid knowledge in PHP, JavaScript and CSS.
+I have experience in frameworks such as Vue.js, Yii and Laravel, which allows me to create dynamic and efficient applications.
+My particular interest is in geographic information systems (GIS), where I handle tools like ArcGIS SDK JS and Google Maps JS, as well as PostgreSQL/PostGIS databases.

+As a self-taught person, I enjoy exploring new technologies and concepts that challenge my skills, and I am always looking for projects that generate value and motivate me to keep learning.
+I am open to collaborate in interesting initiatives that drive innovation.
+If you are looking for a committed and enthusiastic professional, don't hesitate to contact me!

 # 💻 Tech Stack: